Getting to Know the Pumas and Jaguars of Xcaret

 default

-The specimens under our professional care meet the highest standards of animal welfare, which is why we are certified by national associations such as the Association of Zoos, Breeders, and Aquariums of Mexico (AZCARM).
+The specimens under our professional care meet the highest standards of animal welfare, which is why we are certified by national associations such as the Association of Zoos, Breeders, and Aquariums of Mexico (AZCARM) and international organizations like the Latin American Association of Parks, Zoos, and Aquariums (ALPZA).

 default

-The tireless work of the Xcaret Conservation area serves as a reminder of the importance of protecting and preserving these species.
+The tireless work of the Conservation area at Xcaret is a reminder of the importance of protecting and preserving these species.
 Every effort, whether through education, research, or reforestation, brings us one step closer to ensuring a future where both pumas, jaguars, and other species can thrive.

-As individuals, we can also make a difference.
-It is essential that we raise awareness and take action on our part, such as respecting speed limits while driving and exercising caution in areas and roads where these animals live, and not promoting the illegal buying and selling of these specimens.
+We can also make a difference.
+That’s why it’s crucial for us to raise awareness and act accordingly.
+Some key actions include respecting speed limits while driving and being cautious in the areas and roads where these species live, as well as avoiding the promotion of illegal buying and selling of specimens.

-Let us protect our common home and the wonderful creatures that inhabit it. 🌎❤️
+Let’s protect our common home and the wonderful creatures that inhabit it.🌎❤️

 Orgullosamente Cancunense, viajar es mi actividad favorita.
 Amante de los atardeceres, la pasta, el vino y la luna.
 Creo que vida es increíble.